-The Emergency Assignment Class comes into effect when the province declares an emergency and asks the College to register qualified nurses in the Emergency Assignment Class.
+The Emergency Assignment Class comes into effect when the province declares an emergency and asks CNO to register qualified nurses in the Emergency Assignment Class.

 There is no fee to register in this class.

 Applicants to the Emergency Assignment Class do not have to meet all the registration requirements.
-However, they must show the College they have:
+However, they must show CNO that they have:

-- practised as an RN or RPN (as appropriate) within the three years before the date the applicant meets all other registration requirements
+- practiced as an RN or RPN (as appropriate) within the three years before the date the applicant meets all other registration requirements

 - language proficiency in either English or French.

 Summary of terms, conditions and limitations

 Members in this class can practice nursing only within the scope of their Emergency Assignment Class certificates.
 For detailed information, read the Terms, Conditions and Limitations for the Emergency Assignment Class